-Financial wellness is just as important as physical and emotional well-being.
+Financial wellbeing is just as important as physical and emotional wellness.
 Try these healthy financial habits to reduce stress and help you achieve your long-term goals like buying a home or saving for a child’s college.

 - Create a budget.
 Knowing where money goes each month can help you set parameters for living expenses, bills, savings, and discretionary spending.